- Monday 15 - Sunday 21 May, 2023

-Hosted by the Mental Health Foundation, Mental Health Awareness Week takes place from Monday 9th – Sunday 15th May 2022 and the theme this year is ‘loneliness’.
+Hosted by the Mental Health Foundation, Mental Health Awareness Week takes place from Monday 15th – Sunday 21th May 2023 and the theme this year is ‘anxiety’.

 - For expert advice and practical tips to help you look after your mental health and wellbeing try the NHS Every Mind Matters website.

-- The Business Disability Forum (BDF) have a Mental Health Toolkit with sections on talking about mental health, physical health and mental health available to everyone.
+- The Business Disability Forum (BDF) have a Mental Health Toolkit available to everyone.
 For full access to the BDF Knowledge Hub register with your University of Leeds email address on the BDF signup webpage.